-For example, as a personal trainer, you will guide your clients through the perfect form for all the exercises you have included as part of their program.
+For example, as a personal trainer, you will guide your clients through the perfect form for all the exercises you have included in their program.

-If someone is wanting to build their core strength overall but doing too much cardio, that’s not going to help right?
+If someone wants to build their core strength overall but doing too much cardio, that won’t help, right?
 So your program will include the necessary exercises to reach their goals.

-More importantly, you are going to show them how to do those exercises perfectly so as to get the best benefits from them.
-In fact, allowing your clients to exercise by themselves, even if you were not around!
+More importantly, you will show them how to do those exercises perfectly to get the best benefits from them.
+In fact, allow your clients to exercise by themselves, even if you are not around!

 Educating your clients also includes ensuring that they train correctly to avoid injury.
-It’s easy to start getting injury problems when clients get a little lazy and start training without the correct form, technique and posture.
-Remember, an injured client cannot train and that means their training goals are put on hold.
+It’s easy to start getting injury problems when clients get lazy and train without the correct form, technique, and posture.
+Remember, an injured client cannot train, so their training goals are put on hold.

 And that’s a horrible situation for everyone!